Katharine Hayhoe

 Katharine Anne Scott Hayhoe (born 1972) is a Canadian atmospheric scientist.
-She is a Paul Whitfield Horn Distinguished Professor and an Endowed Chair in Public Policy and Public Law in the Texas Tech University Department of Political Science.
+She is a Paul Whitfield Horn Distinguished Professor and an Endowed Chair in Public Policy and Public Law at the Texas Tech University Department of Political Science.
 In 2021, Hayhoe joined the Nature Conservancy as Chief Scientist.

 Early life and education

 Hayhoe was born on April 15, 1972, in Toronto, Ontario.
 Her father, Doug Hayhoe, was a science educator and missionary.
 When Hayhoe was nine, her family moved to Cali, Colombia, where her parents served as missionaries and educators.

 Hayhoe received her Bachelor of Science degree in physics and astronomy from the University of Toronto in 1994.
 She began her college career studying astrophysics, but upon taking a course on climate science to fulfill a course requirement, she shifted her focus to atmospheric science, which she ultimately specialized in at graduate school.

 Hayhoe attended graduate school at the University of Illinois at Urbana-Champaign, where she received her Master of Science and Doctor of Philosophy.
-Her PhD committee was chaired by Donald Wuebbles, who recruited her for a research project assessing the health of the Great Lakes.
-Wuebbles also introduced her to the Union of Concerned Scientists, a nonprofit science advocacy organization.
+Her PhD committee was chaired by Donald Wuebbles, who recruited her for a research project assessing the impacts of climate change on the Great Lakes.

 Personal life

 Hayhoe, who is an evangelical Christian, is the daughter of missionaries.
 She has stated that admitting her life as a Christian and a scientist is "like coming out of the closet".
-Her father, Doug Hayhoe, is a former science and technology coordinator for the Toronto District School Board, and is currently an associate professor of education at Tyndale University College and Seminary in Toronto.
+Her father, Doug Hayhoe, is a former science and technology coordinator for the Toronto District School Board, and emeritus professor of education at Tyndale University College and Seminary in Toronto.
 Hayhoe credits her father as an inspiration with regard to her belief that science and religion do not have to conflict with one another.

 She met her husband, Andrew Farley, while doing graduate studies at the University of Illinois.
-Farley is an Associate Professor of Applied Linguistics at Texas Tech University, and the Lead Pastor of Church Without Religion, an evangelical church in Lubbock, Texas.
+Farley is an author, pastor and SiriusXM radio host who leads The Grace Message, a Christian ministry.

 Research career

 Hayhoe has worked at Texas Tech since 2005.
-She has authored more than 120 peer-reviewed publications.
-She also co-authored some reports for the US Global Change Research Program, as well as some National Academy of Sciences reports, including the third National Climate Assessment, released on May 6, 2014.
-Shortly after the report was released, Hayhoe said, "Climate change is here and now, and not in some distant time or place," adding that, "The choices we're making today will have a significant impact on our future."
-She has also served as an expert reviewer for the Intergovernmental Panel on Climate Change's Fourth Assessment Report.
+She has authored more than 150 peer-reviewed abstracts, journal articles, and other publications including the Second, Third, Fourth and Fifth National Climate Assessment for the US Global Change Research Program, as well as the National Academy of Sciences report “Climate Stabilization Targets”.

-On September 16, 2019, Hayhoe was named one of the United Nations Champions of the Earth in the science and innovation category.
+Shortly after the Third Assessment was released, Hayhoe said, "Climate change is here and now, and not in some distant time or place," adding that, "The choices we're making today will have a significant impact on our future."
+She co-authored the American Association for the Advancement of Science's What We Know, and How We Respond reports.
+In 2021, she was co-author of the book Downscaling Techniques for High-Resolution Climate Projections: From Global Change to Local Impacts (Cambridge University Press, 2021).